 4 Week Diet For Cutting

-Whether you’re getting ripped in time for holiday or you’re wanting to cut down on body fat and maximize lean mass, the MaxiNutrition diet for cutting is here to help.
+Whether you’re getting ripped in time for holiday or you’re wanting to cut down on body fat and maximise lean mass, the Maximuscle diet for cutting is here to help.
 Catered towards all levels of experience, our plan will help you shed body fat – but you’ll need to use a little bit of common sense, as all bodies are different.

 To lose weight, you need to be in a calorie deficit.
 The amount of calories you need to cut back on varies from person to person and involves your height, weight and activity levels which determine your metabolic rate.
 Because of this variation, only you can decide how many total calories you’ll need each day.